 6. Storing Smaller Board Games & Card Games

 When it comes to storing smaller board games or card games, I have a few different storing ideas.
-I either stack them all up on my shelf if they are similar sizes, or I collect them all and store them in one big box or even place them in a decorative basket that I place either on top of or on my shelf next to my bigger games.
+I either stack them all up on my shelf if they are similar sizes, store them in one big box or even place them in a decorative basket that I place either on top of or on my shelf next to my bigger games.

 This bigger box (like a shoe box, decorative cardboard box/basket, or plastic storage container) allows me to keep all of my smaller board games and is very easy to slide out from my shelf and choose a game.

 7. Can I Get Rid of Any Board Games?

 Get rid of bad boxes.
 I know it may be hard to part ways with your beloved board game, but if the box is ripped or damaged, it is no longer effective or efficient and let’s be honest, it’s downright ugly.

 You can get rid of the box and store the game components in a bag.
 Put these types of bags in a bigger box or in their own section on your shelf or container.

 If your collection is growing, create more space and get rid of those bad boxes.
 It’s ok, your board game will not hate you if you get rid of the original box and placing the board game components in a bag has no effect whatsoever on gameplay.

 If you are looking for more ideas, check out this page on Pinterest for more board game organization ideas!